mintlayer/core/README.md

 ### Node

-- Networking: Mintlayer uses [libp2p](https://libp2p.io/) as its native netwokring stack for all inter-node communication.
+- Networking: Mintlayer uses [libp2p](https://libp2p.io/) as its native networking stack for all inter-node communication.
 - Bootnodes: Mintlayer has [bootnodes](https://github.com/mintlayer/core/blob/master/assets/bootnodes.json) that a new node will attempt to boot to unless a specific node is specified by the user
-- Consensus: Mintlayer uses [AURA](https://docs.rs/sc-consensus-aura/0.9.0/sc_consensus_aura/) as it's base consensus algorithm for the time being.
+- Consensus: Mintlayer uses [AURA](https://docs.rs/sc-consensus-aura/0.9.0/sc_consensus_aura/) as its base consensus algorithm for the time being.
 There will be an update to introduce [DSA](https://www.mintlayer.org/docs/DSA-consensus-paper-draft.pdf) in the future but DSA is still in development.
 - Finality: Since we are using AURA for our consensus we currently rely on [GRANDPA](https://docs.rs/sc-finality-grandpa/0.9.0/sc_finality_grandpa/) for finality.
 - Chain Spec: You can find our chain specification in [chain_spec.rs](https://github.com/mintlayer/core/blob/master/node/src/chain_spec.rs).
 It defines the basics of the chain such as the genesis block and the bootnodes.
 - Services: [service.rs](https://github.com/mintlayer/core/blob/master/node/src/service.rs) defines the node implementation itself.
 It is here you'll find the consensus setup.